-My approach is Integrative, strongly informed by Jungian, psychoanalytic and group analytic thought, as well as attachment theory.
+My approach is Integrative, strongly informed by Jungian, psychoanalytic and group analytic thought, as well as attachment theory and trauma theory.
+My experience of working with the dying and the bereaved have further broadened my outlook.

 I am a senior psychotherapist, in private practice since 1985.
 I treat people from all walks of life and from a variety of cultural backgrounds.
 I work one-to-one with adults facing anxiety, depression, difficulties in relationships, bereavement, affected by chronic or life-threatening illness, end-of-life issues, grief and loss, career issues, work related problems, trauma and stress.
 I offer initial interviews, sometimes spaced over several weeks, before deciding we will work together, either short-term or open ended.
 In my work I aim to provide a safe, compassionate and confidential space to facilitate creative exploration, to develop greater awareness and for learning to take place.
 I encourage making notes of dreams so we can explore them as part of the therapy.
 Diary writing may also be useful for some people.